mimetikxs/ofxAzureKinect/README.md

 * Setup udev rules by copying [this file](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/scripts/99-k4a.rules) to `/etc/udev/rules.d/99-k4a.rules`.
 * Install [libjpeg-turbo](https://sourceforge.net/projects/libjpeg-turbo/).
 * Clone this repository in your openFrameworks `addons` folder.
 * You can then use the OF Project Generator to generate projects with the appropriate headers and libraries included.
 🐣

+More info about installing dependencies: [Azure Kinect on Ubuntu](https://gist.github.com/mimetikxs/a89cd261481d092784e0cbe02bbd2b27).

 ## Compatibility

 Tested with:

 * openFrameworks 0.10.x / 0.11.x
 * Windows 10, Visual Studio 2017 / 2019
 * Ubuntu 19.10, Qt Creator